qchantel/isomorphic-nodejs-server-react-demo/README.md

 ## how to use
 - `npm install`
 - `npm run build` for building the react app
-- `nodemon server/index.js` for starting the server
+- `npm start` for starting the server

 ## how to fetch data when I need to pre-render?
 You can fetch any data you need before the pre-render in `server.js` file.